green-coding-solutions/documentation/content/en/docs/cluster/machine-baseline-checks.md

 cat /sys/devices/virtual/powercap/intel-rapl/intel-rapl:*/constraint_0_power_limit_uw
 ```

-Also see [NOP Linux →]({{< relref "nop-linux" >}}) for how to make these limits persistent across reboots.
+Also see [Power Saving →]({{< relref "power-saving#power-capping-machines" >}}) for how to make these limits persistent across reboots via a systemd service.

 ## Docker Registry Mirror

-Confirms that the Docker daemon is configured to use a specific registry mirror (e.g. a local cache).
+Confirms that the Docker daemon's registry mirror configuration matches what you expect.

 ```yaml
 machine: